SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 This command will give you HTTP error (if any)that you might have received from BPA web endpoint.

 ## Appendix 1 - Creating Queues Manually for Section 4

+> aside negative Only follow these steps here, if you have skipped over the section to create queues with the CI/CD tool.

 If you want extra practice creating queues via the web console, you can follow these instructions and then return to section 4 to finish your configuration
 Navigate to the main console and go to the cluster manager.
 From there, select the broker where you will be configuring your Rest Delivery Point.